-Black (4) - wired headphone output (wired headphones not included)
+- Black (4) wired headphone output (wired headphones not included)

-1. Press the headphone/

-speaker button on the DVD

-player or press the 2 and 4 memory
+on the DVD player or press the 2

-presets on the radio at the same time.
+and 4 memory presets on the radio at the same time.

 A green light will illuminate next to either the A or B Headphone Control Button to indicate which channel is active (able to be controlled).